Let’s get started!

 No

-If the decision seems too complicated try using FlyFin.
-It is powered by AI and backed by CPAs.
-The AI will scan all your car expenses and categorize them as deductions based on your profession.
-Plus, the CPAs can help you determine which method will work best for you based on your expense and deductions.
+The only way to ensure that you always choose the deduction method with a bigger value is to maintain a record of your costs the first year you use your car for business.
+When you do your taxes, add all the expenses to determine whether your deduction will be larger using the IRS mileage rate or actual expense method.
+If the decision seems too complicated, try using FlyFin.
+Powered by A.I. and backed by expert CPAs, A.I. will scan all your car expenses and categorize them as deductions based on your profession.
+Plus, the CPAs can help you determine which method will work best for you based on your expenses and deductions.